TOTAL HIP REPLACEMENT SURGERY IN PLYMOUTH

 Mr David Stitson is in Private Practice at Nuffield Health Plymouth Hospital, Derriford Road, Plymouth, PL6 8BG.

-He accepts new patient referrals directly from patients, via GP referral, on recommendation from your private medical insurer or via other practitioners including physiotherapists, Osteopaths or chiropractors.
+He accepts new patient referrals directly from patients, via GP referral, on recommendation from your private medical insurer or via other practitioners including physiotherapists, osteopaths or chiropractors.

 Please do get in touch with us to enquire about an appointment or a procedure.